cs15l/cse15l-lab-reports/report5.md

 # Description of what to edit to fix the bug

-I represents the placement of each octal digit which should be (1,10,100,1000) but it was going (1,11,21,31) which hardly makes any sense.
+The variable i represents the placement of each octal digit which should be (1,10,100,1000) but it was going (1,11,21,31) which hardly makes any sense.
 Change how much i scales by.
 Instead of adding 10 to i, multiply 10 to i.
 This is in the while loop in the convertToOctal method.

 # Part 2: Reflection